 Install it using this command: pip install qrcode

-On executing this code output is:
+On executing this code, the output image is:

-You can scan it and verify.
+You can scan and verify it.

 You can encode: India is a country with many religions.
 I love India.

 import qrcode img = qrcode.make("India is a country with many religions.
 I love India.") img.save("youtubeQR.jpg")

 Scan it from your mobile, and you will get the content.

 So this is the one part that involves generating a QR Code and scanning it.
 But what if we want to read this QR Code, i.e., now we want to know what was encoded in the QR Code without scanning it?
 For this, we will use OpenCV.
 OpenCV is a library of programming functions focused on real-time computer vision tasks.